Latest Mina (MINA) News Update

 TLDR

-Mina's social chatter is a tug-of-war between optimism for its technical roadmap and concern over its market standing.
+Mina's community is caught between its promising tech roadmap and a brutal market reality.
 Here’s what’s trending:

-1. The official team is rallying the community around the major Mesa Upgrade, framing it as a critical performance leap.
+1. The core team is rallying the community around a major performance upgrade, the Mesa Testnet.

 Deep Dive

-1. @MinaProtocol: Rallying the community for the Mesa Upgrade bullish
+1. @MinaProtocol: Rallying the community for the Mesa Testnet bullish

-2. @LaswelGreg83921: Spotting a bullish divergence for potential gains bullish
+2. @LaswelGreg83921: Spotting a bullish divergence for a Bitcoin-led rally bullish

-"Bullish divergence here... if we get a good reaction from BITCOIN, MINA will be the best pick for good gains." – @LaswelGreg83921 (141 followers · 25 Feb 2026 15:57 UTC) View original post What this means: This is bullish for MINA as it reflects a trader's technical analysis suggesting the token is oversold and primed for a rally, contingent on a positive shift in broader market sentiment led by Bitcoin.
+"Bullish divergence here key on $BTC, if we get a good reaction from BITCOIN, MINA will be the best pick for good gains." – @LaswelGreg83921 (141 followers · 25 February 2026 15:57 UTC) View original post What this means: This is bullish for MINA because it reflects a technical trader's view that the asset is oversold and primed for a significant rebound if broader market sentiment, led by Bitcoin, turns positive.

 Conclusion